-It’s finally starting to feel like springtime here as the temperature is rising, the snow is melting away and the Snake River is picking up volume and speed.
+Well, it’s finally springtime here as the temperature is rising, the snow is melting away and the Snake River is picking up volume and speed.
 The aspen and cottonwood trees are starting to bloom.
 The songbirds are arriving.
-And, the Jackson Hole community is getting ready to welcome visitors from near and far this summer season.
-The Hideout is planning to open its doors as well, having been closed to overnight guests since October 2019 as we took on full-time jobs outside of the B&B.
+And, the Jackson Hole community is welcoming visitors from near and far.
+The Hideout has opened its doors as well, having been closed to overnight guests since October 2019 as we took on full-time jobs outside of the B&B.

 State of Wyoming and Teton County orders that limited mobility, activities and gatherings are relaxing and/or expiring.
 You can visit JHCOVID.com for comprehensive information about our community’s response to the novel coronavirus.